cdknight/producer_consumer_multiarch/readme.md

 * I use a piece of shared memory between the host environment and the emulated environment to send data and recieve to/from the producer.
 * In order to synchronise the execution (eg. wait for the producer to finish its function, wait for the consumer to hand-off execution to the producer, etc.), I **spun the CPU**, wasting CPU cycles and making my program horribly inefficient.
 This was because I had no idea that **condition variables** were a thing.
 * I then tried using `pthread_cond_t` and other things from the standard library.
 However, nothing worked.
 But condition variables worked when I tried an x86 to x86 approach (eg. nothing in an emulator).
 The **reason you can't just use `pthread_cond_t` for this is since the struct sizes are different depending on CPU arch, so when you try instantiating a conditional variable in the host environment the ARM libc is going to be addressing completely different parts of the C struct due to the size differences.** You thus have to implement your own synchronisation types that are **the same size on both platforms.**
 * The best way to do this, at least on Linux, is using the `futex(2)` system call.
 I am not smart enough to figure out how to implement a mutex myself (because of all the crazy race conditions), but Ulrich Drepper is.
-So I read his whitepaper and implemented a mutex using futexes.
-Maybe I am smart enough to implement my own semaphore, which can also be used to solve this problem.
-In fact, I believe I am using my mutex more like a semaphore than a mutex.
-So... maybe I should just use a sempahore.
+So I read the whitepaper and I did.
+Then I realized I also need a semaphore.
+So I also implemented a semaphore (although).
 * So I used Ulrich Drepper's mutex implementation that uses futexes, which will only require a 32-bit integer regardless of platform, and now I am able to solve this variant of the producer-consumer problem **without wasting CPU cycles and spinning my CPU.** Yay!

 **This repo is my testing/experimentation code that proves that I can indeed synchronise two processes in an ARMv7 and an x86 environment using SHM.** Now that this works, it should be very easy to just scale this to my library-calling project.